Eine Hand greift in eine hölzerne Schachtel mit Mikado-Stäbchen in verschiedenen Farben auf grauem Stoffuntergrund.

 Age-appropriate entertainment for ages 8 to 99

-Skills promoted by Mikado
+Skills promoted through Mikado

-Mikado playing techniques: tips for beginners and advanced players
+Mikado playing techniques: Tips for beginners and advanced players

-Different techniques to successfully remove rods
+Various techniques for successfully removing rods

 Advanced strategies for experienced players